-- Concern for UB Students/Staff/Faculty: The university is assessing the exposure risks of the small number of students who are from or have been traveling in the currently affected region.
+- Concern for UB Students/Staff/Faculty: Before the fall semester began, the university assessed the exposure risks of the small number of students who are from or have been traveling in the currently affected region.
 To date, no faculty or staff members have been identified as having recently been in the area.

 - Travel Warning: The CDC has issued a travel warning against any nonessential travel to the affected areas.

 - Medical Protocols: Student Health Services is well-versed in caring for international students and travelers and uses CDC-recommended protocols for screening, evaluation, isolation and protective procedures.

 Ebola is not a food-, water-, or air-borne illness.
 The virus is transmitted through:

 - direct contact with the blood or bodily fluids of an infected symptomatic person; for the virus to be transmitted, an individual would have to have direct contact with an individual who is experiencing symptoms